zsquareplusc/mpy-repl-tool/documentation/commandline.rst

 variable.

 If ``--user`` and ``--password`` are given, it waits for a login and password prompt after connecting.
-This is useful when connecting to a WiPy via telnet.
+This is useful when connecting to e.g. a WiPy via telnet.

 Actions